cocos/cocos-docs/en/concepts/scene/skybox.md

 ## Setting the Environment Map of the Skybox

-After opening the Skybox, it is also necessary to set the Skybox environment map.
+After enabling the Skybox, it is also necessary to set the environment map, which is used to generate ambient lighting in the scene.
 Drag and drop the map asset into the **Envmap** property box of the Skybox component, or click the arrow button behind the **Envmap** property box to select the desired map asset.
 If not set, the Skybox will use and display pixel maps by default.

 The skybox supports the following environment map assets:

-1. a single texture of type TextureCube, which can be set in Creator.
+1. A single texture of type TextureCube, which can be set in Creator.

     - Cube Cross images